Challenging Maps and Exploration

 Sujit Sivasundaram is Professor of World History at the University of Cambridge and Fellow in History at Gonville and Caius College.

-His latest book, Waves Across the South: A New History of Revolution and Empire (2020, University of Chicago Press) won both the British Academy Book Prize and the Bentley Book Prize in World History.
+His book, Waves Across the South: A New History of Revolution and Empire (2020, University of Chicago Press) won both the British Academy Book Prize and the Bentley Book Prize in World History.

 Panel 2 - Cartographic Encounters with Indigeneity

-Western maps, and map archives, often erase or minimise Indigenous presence.
+Western maps and map archives often erase or minimise Indigenous presence.
 However, maps can also be powerful tools for Indigenous peoples to (re)claim sovereignty, place names, resources, and more.
-Panellists will discuss their specific projects with peoples from the Arctic and the Himalaya, as well as more general issues of Indigenous maps and mapping.

 Michael Bravo is Professor of the History and Geography of Science at the University of Cambridge, where he is also the Head of the Living Cryosphere Lab at the Scott Polar Research Institute.
-He is author of the acclaimed North Pole: Nature and Culture (2019, Reaktion Books), which described in New Scientist as a “rich and insightful” book that “charts the layers of meaning that the pole has accumulated in our minds”, and by the Literary Review of Canada as “an exhaustively researched history of that northward obsession”.

 In June 2014, he launched with Canadian partners an online Pan-Inuit Trails Atlas spanning the Canadian Arctic drawing on maps drawn by Inuit from land claims and historical literature.

-Dr. Rohini Rai (she/her) is a sociologist of ‘race’, ethnicity, and migration, and is currently the Lecturer in Sociology of Race at Brunel University of London.
 Her areas of research include racialisation and indigeneity in relation to Northeast India and Eastern Himalayan borderlands.
-Her current research focuses on the politics of indigeneity in the context of Eastern Himalaya and Himalayan diaspora in the UK, focusing on three elements- archives, dances and storytelling.
-Outside academia, she is the co-founder of the Critical Himalayan Collective.
+Rohini's current research focuses on the politics of indigeneity in the context of Eastern Himalaya and Himalayan diaspora in the UK, focusing on three elements- archives, dances and storytelling.

-Dr Sana Murrani is a creative researcher whose work explores critical cartography and heritage, and forced displacement and migration, through creative trauma-informed methodologies.
-She is an Associate Professor in Spatial Practice at the University of Plymouth, where she is also founder of the Displacement Studies Research Network, and co-founder of the Justice and Imagination in Global Displacement Research Collective.
-She is a Visiting Senior Fellow at the LSE Middle East Centre.
-Sana is the author of Rupturing Architecture: Spatial Practices of Refuge in Response to War and Violence in Iraq (2003–2023) (2024, Bloomsbury)
+She is an Associate Professor in Spatial Practice at the University of Plymouth, founder of its Displacement Studies Research Network, and co-founder of the Justice and Imagination in Global Displacement Research Collective.
+Sana is currently a Visiting Senior Fellow at the London School of Economics Middle East Centre.

 Panel 3 - Cartographic Encounters with Contemporary Exploring